Cooltk63/TK/README.md

-# Spring Cloud Gateway - Microservices Implementation
+# Spring Cloud Gateway - Tailored for Your JWT System

+Based on your existing login service, I'll create a Spring Cloud Gateway that integrates seamlessly with your JWT implementation and adds enterprise-grade security features.

 ## Project Structure